Hank Locklin: Personal life and death

 Locklin was married twice.
 His first marriage to Willa Jean Murphy began in 1938, but ended in divorce.
-In 1970 he married Anita Crooks of Brewton, Alabama.
-He had two sons and four daughters, 12 grandchildren, eight great-grandchildren and a few close great nieces and nephews.
-Among his children is his son, Hank Adam Locklin, a producer and musician.
+In 1970, he married Anita Crooks of Brewton, Alabama.
+He had two sons and four daughters, 12 grandchildren, and eight great-grandchildren.
+Among his children is his son Hank Adam Locklin, a producer and musician.
 Locklin's son helped manage his career and produce some of his later records.
-In the 1960s, Locklin built a ranch house called "The Singing L", located in McClellan where he had picked cotton as a boy.
-He was later made the honorary mayor of the town.
+In the 1960s, Locklin built a ranch house called the Singing L, located in McClellan.

-Despite having a career in country music, Locklin never lived in Nashville, Tennessee.
-Instead he remained on the Gulf Coast of the United States.
 He moved to Brewton, where he remained throughout his later years, and died there at home in the early morning on March 8, 2009.
 He is buried in the United Methodist Church Mount Carmel Cemetery, located in Jay, Florida.
-Following his death, longtime friend Sandy Wyatt commented, "Not only was (Hank) a great artist, he was the nicest man you’d ever meet."
+Following his death, longtime friend Sandy Wyatt stated, "Not only was (Hank) a great artist, [but also] he was the nicest man you’d ever meet."

 Musical styles

-Locklin's musical style stems from country music's Honky-tonk and Nashville Sound sub-genres.
-In his earliest years, Locklin was primarily a honky-tonk singer that also incorporated elements of Texas shuffles.
-His earliest records on the Four Star label embodied this particular style.
-His first songs also took influence from other artists whom he was inspired by.
-This included Hank Williams.
-In reviewing Locklin's 1997 compilation, Bruce Eder commented that songs such as "Born to Ramble" drew a strong influence from Williams.
-Locklin also emulated the musical styles of Ernest Tubb (among the artists responsible for the formation of country's Honky-tonk style).
+Locklin's musical style stems from country music's honky-tonk and Nashville Sound subgenres.
+In his early years, Locklin was primarily a honky-tonk singer who also incorporated elements of Texas shuffles.
+His early records on the Four Star label embodied this particular style.
+His early songs also took influence from other artists, including Hank Williams.
+In reviewing Locklin's 1997 compilation, Bruce Eder wrote that songs such as "Born to Ramble" drew a strong influence from Williams.
+Locklin also emulated the musical styles of Ernest Tubb (among the artists responsible for the formation of country's honky-tonk style).

-Locklin's sound and style became more individualized once signing with RCA Records in 1955.
-His producer Chet Atkins helped create his new image by incorporating a softer Nashville Sound instrumentation.
+Locklin's sound and style became individualized once he signed with RCA Records in 1955.
+His producer Chet Atkins helped create his image by incorporating a softer Nashville Sound instrumentation.
 Writer Greg Adams described Locklin's RCA years as having "sweet vocal choruses" backed by horn and string sections.
-In a 2001 interview, Locklin recounted how Chet Atkins would create musical arrangements by using the guitar he kept in his office: "Then, all of a sudden he'd pick it up and hit a chord or two on something or other that floated through his head.
+In a 2001 interview, Locklin recounted how Chet Atkins created musical arrangements by using the guitar he kept in his office: "Then, all of a sudden he'd pick it up and hit a chord or two on something or other that floated through his head.
 He was so good, and he really helped me a lot with RCA."